simonemoro/rattleFilter/README.md

   show this help message and exit

-  -g RATTLE_GTF, --RATTLE_GTF RATTLE_GTF
+  -g , --RATTLE_GTF RATTLE_GTF

                         RATTLE transcripts mapped to reference genome in GTF format

-  -f RATTLE_FASTQ, --RATTLE_FASTQ RATTLE_FASTQ
+  -f , --RATTLE_FASTQ RATTLE_FASTQ

                         RATTLE output 'transcriptome.fq' in FASTQ format

-  -o OUTPUT, --output OUTPUT
+  -o , --output OUTPUT

                         specify an output directory (default: current folder)

-  -n MINNUCLEOTIDES, --minNucleotides MINNUCLEOTIDES
+  -n , --minNucleotides MINNUCLEOTIDES

                         cutoff of transcript length (nt) (default: 100)

-  -i INTERSECTLENGTH, --intersectLength INTERSECTLENGTH
+  -i , --intersectLength INTERSECTLENGTH

                         minimum percentage of transcript overlap to be accepted in a group of transcripts (default: 0.5)

-  -p PERCENTAGEREADS, --percentageReads PERCENTAGEREADS
+  -p , --percentageReads PERCENTAGEREADS

                         minimum percentage of associated reads that a transcript (in a group of overlapping transcripts) must have if it is not the longest one (default: 0.5)

-  -m MINREADLENGTH, --minReadLength MINREADLENGTH
+  -m , --minReadLength MINREADLENGTH

                         cutoff of MINUMUM length that transcript selected by minumum percentage of associated reads (-p) should have.
 It is a length percentage of the transcript with the highest number of associated reads (default: 0.5)

-  -M MAXREADLENGTH, --maxReadLength MAXREADLENGTH
+  -M , --maxReadLength MAXREADLENGTH

                         cutoff of MAXIMUM length that transcript selected by minumum percentage (-p) should have.
 It is a length